 Trust me, your instruments will thank you.

-If you don’t feel prepared to tackle your CMM’s maintenance, I and the staff at Wenzel are always happy to help.
+If you don’t feel prepared to tackle your CMM’s maintenance, I and the staff at WENZEL are always happy to help.
 Keep an eye out for our release of a more in depth user-guide to your CMM maintenance or give us a call at (248) 295-4300.